 - Avoid the use of household chemicals, switch to natural products where possible

-- Food elimination trial which involves feeding a novel diet the cat has never eaten before (such as duck, or kangaroo).
+- Food elimination trial involves feeding a novel diet the cat has never eaten before (such as duck, or kangaroo).
 The cat will remain on this for several weeks, after which he will be re-introduced to his original food, to see if the allergy returns.

-For a mild rash, Benadryl may be administered.
-This is a medication which blocks the effects of histamine.
+For a mild rash, Benadryl may be administered to block the effects of histamine.

 A single injection of dexamethasone or prednisolone to reduce symptoms by dampening the immune response.